My holiday table is inspired by the hydrangea in my backyard. I was able to cut the hydrangea before it matured and turned brown.

 Pin Me To Pinterest:

-To view photos of other Holiday tablesettings, click on the links below:
+To view photos of other Holiday tablesettings from My Island Bistro Kitchen, click on the links below:

 I’m going with a green theme for this seasonal Christmas Greens Holiday Tablesetting, drawing the color scheme from the green leaves in my Royal Albert “Lavender Rose” china.